mhedfeld/Yuki-Chatbot-/README.md

 - User feedback is collected and stored in a SQLite database.
 - The model is periodically retrained using collected feedback and new data.
 - Hyperparameter tuning is performed to optimize the model's performance.

+- The Model Scales in performance with increased usage.
+- Unfortunately during my tesing, Sometimes after updating the model with the user feedback, would sometimes cause unexpected decreses in acuraccy, due to faulty intent classification.
+I was not able to adress this Issue adequately yet.

+- The Other Gui file, located in the repo is a legacy version of my initial UI.